-For meals outside Europe, the amount caps set by ENLI apply, but the amounts must be adjusted to living conditions in the country in question.
+For other countries outside Europe, these countries' meal caps may be used if they otherwise meet the requirements set out in section 13(7).
+If no meal caps have been set in the countries in question, the amount caps set by ENLI apply, but the amounts must be adjusted to living conditions in the country in question.